Hawaii residents brace for impact as Hurricane Lane approaches

+"We expect it to gradually weaken as it gets closer to the islands," Chevalier said.
+"That being said, on our current forecast, as of the afternoon on Thursday, we still have it as a major hurricane."

+With winds to 130 mph (209 kph), the hurricane could cause catastrophic damage.

-HONOLULU — Hawaii residents rushed to stores to stock up on bottled water, ramen, toilet paper and other supplies as they faced the threat of heavy rain, flash flooding and high surf as a hurricane churned toward the state.
+Hawaii residents have rushed to stores to stock up on bottled water, ramen, toilet paper and other supplies as they faced the threat of heavy rain, flash flooding and high surf.

-The National Weather Service said Wednesday that Hurricane Lane had weakened to a Category 4 hurricane, but those hurricanes with winds of more than 130 mph (209 kph) or above can still cause catastrophic damage.

-More weakening was predicted, but the weather service said that "Lane is forecast to remain a dangerous hurricane as it draws closer to the Hawaiian Islands."
+Public schools on the Big Island and in Maui County closed Wednesday until further notice.

+Hawaii Gov. David Ige is allowing non-essential state employees on the Big Island and Maui to go on administrative leave.
+Employees on Hawaii and Maui islands who work in disaster response as well as in hospitals and prisons are required to report to their jobs, the governor said.

 "We are starting to see some of the rain show up on the Big Island radar," she said.
 Offshore buoys also had detected wave action associated with the storm.